sangh/LaserShow/README.md

 `load glyph into slot` command is given, then the next `XYExpantPts`, a constant in `header.py` (which is exactly how many points each and every glyph has), are 3-bytes sets of XY+flag points.
 There is no terminator, so the read-socket timeout function should clear out the buffer.
+(Is this the kind of protocol you want?)

 Each point of a glyph is 3-bytes.
 Byte 1 is the X, with 0 on the right, 255 on the left.
 Byte 2 is Y, with 0 on the bottom and 255 on the top.
 Byte 3 is